 Unlike XML sitemaps that cater to search engines, HTML sitemaps prioritize user experience.

-An HTML sitemap not only enhances the user experience but also helps discover any dead-ends in content and adds links between pages.
+This type of text sitemap not only enhances the user experience but also helps discover any dead-ends in content and adds links between pages.

 Export from your CMS or utilize plugins